The Gunny Sack

 Mix melted and cooled chocolate and the semi-sweet chocolate chips into the basic sugar cookie dough.

-Scoop tablespoon sized balls of cookie dough.
-Place double chocolate cookie dough balls in the freezer for a couple of hours, until firm, and then put into freezer bags or containers.
-Store in freezer until ready to use.
+Scoop tablespoon-sized balls of cookie dough.
+Place the double chocolate cookie dough balls in the freezer for a couple of hours until firm, and then put them into freezer bags or containers.
+Store in the freezer until ready to use.

 White Chocolate Cranberry Cookies